A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Discussion

 Here, we overcome these long-standing barriers by developing a practical low-scaling algorithm for solving CC equations for a single column of the scattering matrix.
 A key part of the WISE algorithm is the regularization procedure in which the scattering kernel $\mathbf{K}$ is split into the regular and divergent parts using the computed spectrum of Weinberg eigenvalues.
 The regular part is treated perturbatively via Born iterations whereas the divergent part is explicitly solved using sparse matrix inversion.
 These features ensure numerical convergence of scattering observables and enable the WISE algorithm to readily handle closed channels, making it a promising tool for currently intractable scattering problems in molecular physics and chemical reactions dynamics.

-We have applied the WISE algorithm to atom-molecule (He~+~CO) and molecule-molecule (CO~+~N$_2$) collisions of relevance to astrochemistry and atmospheric chemistry, demonstrating quadratic scaling (Fig.~4) and good agreement with benchmark CC calculations (Fig.~3).
-While these problems involve hundreds of coupled channels, the current limit for conventional algorithms stands at $\simeq$18,850 channels \cite{Suleimanov:12}.
+We have applied the WISE algorithm to atom-molecule (He~+~CO) and molecule-molecule (CO~+~N$_2$) collisions of relevance to astrochemistry and atmospheric chemistry, demonstrating quadratic scaling (Fig.~\ref{fig:scaling}) and good agreement with benchmark CC calculations (Fig.~\ref{fig:COHe}).
+While these problems involve hundreds of coupled channels, the current limit for conventional algorithms stands at a few tens of thousands of channels \cite{Suleimanov:12}.

 To illustrate the capability of the WISE approach to go beyond this limit, consider, e.g., cold H$_2$O~+~H$_2$O collisions at interstellar temperatures ($\leq$100~K), which are currently intractable at the exact CC level even in the rigid-rotor approximation.
-Due to the high anisotropy of the water dimer PES \cite{Leforestier:12,Wang:25}, such calculations could easily involve hundreds of thousands of scattering channels.
+Due to the high anisotropy of the water dimer potential energy surface (PES) \cite{Leforestier:12,Wang:25}, such calculations could easily involve hundreds of thousands of scattering channels.
 Using $N= 10^5$ and $100$ optimized radial quadrature points per channel leads to a 10M $\times$ 10M $\mathbf{K}$-matrix, which can be realistically solved using modern iterative (e.g., Arnoldi) solvers, given the sparse structure of $\mathbf{K}$.
 The number of Weinberg eigenvalues outside of the unit circle can be estimated as $n_D\leq 10^5$ based on our preliminary CO-N$_2$ calculations.
 A single WISE calculation would therefore require the inversion of a complex $n_D\times n_D$ $\mathbf{M}$-matrix.
 Importantly, this matrix needs to be inverted {\it only once}, as opposed to hundreds of times in conventional CC calculations \cite{Manolopoulos_1986}.
 Note that the $\mathbf{M}$-matrix is sparse, facilitating the use of highly efficient iterative solvers, such as the generalized minimal residual (GMRES) algorithm \cite{Manolopoulos:90}.
 Using these techniques to extend the WISE algorithm to $N\simeq 10^5$ is currently in progress.